 And though the base itself is delicious, it’s the toppings that everyone looks forward to!

-The key to creating a satisfying smoothie bowl is selecting the right combination of toppings for texture, flavor, and nutrition.
+The key to creating a satisfying smoothie bowl is selecting the right combination of toppings for texture, flavor, and nutrition (learn about adding protein to smoothies!).

 As a Certified Nutrition Coach, I’m a smoothie bowl lover.
 And my favorite part is tweaking my bowl to make it super fresh and indulgent depending on my mood.